The downswing in golf is where it all happens

 It’s a mirror image of your set up position with the golf club perfectly on plane.
 From here it’s positioned ideally to make solid contact with the golf ball on the right plane.

-However, the picture on the left shows the golf shaft coming down too steep an angle and off plane.
+However, the picture on the right shows the golf shaft coming down too steep an angle and off plane.

 This results in the golf club hitting the golf ball on too straight an angle and can result in coming across the golf ball.